Book a Buffalo Bills luxury suite for the next home game!

 Buffalo has not reached the big game again since 1993.
 The team pressed forward with success, making the playoffs almost every season until 1999.
 However, the Bills have yet to make the postseason in the new millennium.

 Former Carolina Panthers defensive coordinator Sean McDermott now has one full season of coaching under his belt.
 After a respectable 9-7 record and a second place finish in the AFC East, management has made moves in an effort to give McDermott an even better roster to work with in 2018.
 Names like Tyrod Taylor, Sammy Watkins, and Richie Incognito are no longer on the roster as they have been shipped out of Buffalo to make room for Josh Allen, the number seven overall pick in the 2018 NFL draft and a bunch of other newcomers.
 Allen played quarterback at Wyoming in college and has taken over as the starter in what he hopes to be start a long and successful career in Buffalo.
 Veterans Matt Barkley and Derek Anderson mentor him as backups.

-The Bills also have plenty of returning talent players like LeSean McCoy and Charles Clay, which makes for a potentially potent offense.
+The Bills also have plenty of returning talent players like LeSean McCoy and Jason Croom, which makes for a potentially potent offense.
 Future Hall of Famer Frank Gore joins the squad this year to bring a veteran presence as he continues to rack up the yards.
 Adding wide receivers John Brown (from Baltimore) and Cole Beasley (from Dallas) will go a long way for this group.
 The defense is also in the midst of a major changeover, but there is no doubt that the defensive-minded McDermott will build up a powerhouse in no time.
 He already got a boost from the selection of Tre’Davious White in the first round of the 2017 draft and the signing of former Green Bay Packer Micah Hyde at Safety.
 Shaq Lawson, and veteran Lorenzo Alexander will also play key roles on this side of the ball.